 Auditors are expected to monitor their audited bodies' participation and progress during 2016/17 and into 2017/18 and, where appropriate, include references to NFI in their annual audit reports for both years.
 Auditors must complete an NFI audit questionnaire for each body participating in the NFI by 28 February 2018.
-We have completed this questionnaire and concluded that, while the Council has undertaken appropriate investigation across matches, there are a number of matches which have not been closed down on the system.
-Accordingly we have assessed the Council's position as Amber at this time.
+We have completed this questionnaire and concluded that the Council had appropriate arrangements in place to respond to the NFI and undertake sufficient investigation of matches identified.

-We have advised the NFI Key contact that the information provided by auditors will be used for Audit Scotland's NFI report to be published in June 2018, and encouraged closure of reports by 31 March 2018.
+The information provided by auditors will be used for Audit Scotland's NFI report to be published in June 2018.